hhhyunwoo/hhhyunwoo/README.md

 -->
 <div align="center">
 I’m a software engineer who is curious about every new things.
-<br>And “Keep Blitz and Be Simple”**, **“Keep It Simple Stupid” is my motto.
+<br>And “Keep Blitz and Be Simple”, “Keep It Simple Stupid” is my motto.
 I always try to be simple. 😊
 </div>

 ---